 All SIPs are to be advanced-level work.
 Students are expected to complete preparatory coursework and seek out a SIP advisor in the department prior to the fall of their senior year.
 Proposals must meet departmental expectations for Studio Art and Art History SIPs.
 Approval is based on the quality of the proposal, the student’s preparation for the proposed topic, and the faculty advisor’s ability and availability to supervise the proposed topic, approach or technique.

-A Senior Individualized Project in art for a non-major is possible only if the student has taken the relevant courses in the department and secures approval for the proposed project.
+A Senior Integrated Project in art for a non-major is possible only if the student has taken the relevant courses in the department and secures approval for the proposed project.

 Studio Art SIPs